T

 landmark

-The seat of the German Parliament, featuring a modern glass dome offering stunning city views.
-Visitors can tour the building and learn about German democracy and history.
+The seat of the German Parliament, featuring a modern glass dome offering spectacular city views.
+It's a symbol of German democracy and history.

 4. Afternoon